Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Introduction

-Within this context of several theories, hypotheses, and reports, the present study has sought to use tools and concepts of the \emph{Modern Network Science} in order to investigate the alterations on the organization of functional brain activities that occur at the onset of the anesthetic induction.
-In order to perform those analyses, macaque functional brain networks were estimated serially over time during an anesthetic induction process.
-Complex networks measures were used in order to characterize and compare the graphs estimated in different instants of time during the experiment.
+Within this context of several theories, hypotheses, and reports, the present study sought to investigate the alterations in the organization of functional brain activities that occur at the onset of the anesthetic induction by using concepts and tools of the \textit{Modern Network Science}.
+In order to perform those analyses, macaque's functional brain networks were estimated serially over time during an anesthetic induction process.
+Complex network measures were employed to characterize and compare the graphs estimated at different instants of time throughout the experiment.